inchworks/picinch/docs/installation-setup.md

 # Installation and setup
 ## Before installation
 - Set up a host system with Docker and Docker-Compose installed.
 For example, using a DigitalOcean [Docker Droplet][1].
 - Acquire a domain name, or add a sub-domain to a domain you already own.
 Set the `A` record for the domain or subdomain to the IP address of your server.
-The following instructions assume a Ubuntu Server host.
-Other Linux distributions may be similar (but CentOS/RHEL 8 provides a different technology to Docker).
+This should be done BEFORE starting the PicInch service.

 ## Installation steps
 These instructions assume a Ubuntu Server host with Docker installed.
+Other Linux distributions may be similar (but CentOS/RHEL 8 provides a different technology to Docker).
 A basic installation requires the creation of just two files on the server.

 1. Add `/srv/picinch/docker-compose.yml`.
 This Docker Compose file specifies the PicInch and MariaDB containers to be downloaded from Docker Hub, the settings to run them on the host system, and essential application parameters.
 [&#8658; Docker Setup]({{ site.baseurl }}{% link install-1-docker-compose.md %})